ericawills/tip-calculator-app/README.md

 app.use(bodyParser.urlEncoded({extended:true}));

-// application code goes here
+// application routing code goes here

 // create a connection to your local server